sstephenson/hector/README.md

 where `MyIdentityAdapter` is a class whose instances respond to `authenticate(username, password, &block)` and `normalize(username)`.
 See `lib/hector/yaml_identity_adapter.rb` for an example.

-If your identity adapter requires [em-synchrony](https://github.com/igrigorik/em-synchrony), Hector will start EventMachine's run loop using `EventMachine.synchrony`.
+If you require [em-synchrony](https://github.com/igrigorik/em-synchrony), Hector will start EventMachine's run loop using `EventMachine.synchrony`.
 Simply `require "em-synchrony"` somewhere in `init.rb`.
 (In an identity adapter, for example.)

 ### License <small>(MIT)</small>